 The red color of the rubber, though absolutely revolting, is probably chosen for its close relation to the world of ultra-expensive sports cars that are often ordered in the same color of arterial blood (red cars go faster, you know).

 For the same reason, I guess, the three chronograph totalizers are, too, painted red with contrastingly white hands and small numerals.
 Of course, this is purely a matter of taste, but these rubber elements somehow cheapen the watch, make the legendary design less tasteful.
-To me, the Tour Auto 2009 looks like it was designed to be served with packages of Happy Meal and it was by mistake that the timekeeper lacks a Mickey Mouse face on its black dial.
+To me, the Tour Auto 2009 looks like AP wanted it to be served with packages of Happy Meal and it was only by a terrible mistake that the timekeeper lacks a Mickey Mouse face on its black dial.

 The combination of black, red, and white has its advantages, though.